 Saffire Freycinet was designed and built on a framework of sustainability principles that underpin every aspect of the Lodge’s architecture, daily operations, supply chain and guest experience.
 From the beginning, the Saffire development sought to “protect healthy sites and heal damaged sites”.

 Place + Planet

 “We’ve now taken that commitment to another level with our Place + Planet program, which sets ambitious goals in the areas of social and environmental responsibility.
-We are looking at ways to harness the goodwill of our guests to scale our impact, support local causes and create a deeper connection with our property and our local community,” says Ross Boobyer, Saffire’s General Manager.
+We are looking at ways to harness the goodwill of our guests to scale our impact, support local causes and create a deeper connection with our property and our local community,” says Ross Boobyer, Saffire Freycinet’s General Manager.

-Previously a caravan park and backpacker accommodation, the land where Saffire now sits had become degraded and eroded.
+Previously a caravan park and backpacker accommodation, the land where Saffire Freycinet now sits had become degraded and eroded.
 Today, the lodge occupies just a small portion of the original cleared area and the remainder has undergone intensive rehabilitation and revegetation with over 30,000 native plants.
 The design aimed to restore the landscape and native ecosystems to their former natural state.

 Local designers, artisans and suppliers were employed wherever possible in the construction.
 Designed by award-winning Tasmanian architect Robert Morris Nunn and associates Circa Architecture, the buildings are conceptually organic, reflecting the surrounding environment.

 Consideration was given to bushfire management, collection and conservation of rainwater, minimal use of night lighting of landscaped areas, construction management and the long-term maintenance of the site.